GentlyTech/Failure/README.md

   - If an assignment is already complete:
     - Find next highest weighted assignment and do some magic?
 If there are multiple assignments of equal weight then maybe balance the lowest grade into all of those.
     - Ignore the rest?

+## TODOs

+- Add relation between Course and Submittable so that Submittables aren't orphaned when a Course is deleted